Struggling Seahawks offense hopes to get reinforcements soon as Pete Carroll searches for answers

 But in general, Carroll said the Giants’ plan was to play soft and prevent the Seahawks from making big plays; They had only four gains of longer than 20 yards in the game and none longer than 28.
 He said that forced Wilson to hold onto the ball for long periods of time as he waited for receivers to get open.

 Carroll noted the overall positives of Wilson trying to bide time have far outweighed the negatives in his career.
 But Sunday was not one of those days as Wilson was sacked five times for a loss of 47 yards.
-Carroll said “those plays are killers.’’
+Carroll said “those plays are killers.”

 Carroll also said the Seahawks need to realize that defenses are playing them differently now than earlier in the season.

-“We have to be able to adapt,’’ he said.
-“It is different than it is now.’’
+“We have to be able to adapt,” he said.
+“It is different than it is now.”

 Carroll said he felt the Seahawks did not do that Sunday.

-“As the game went on, we didn’t adjust as much as I would have liked,’’ Carroll said.
+“As the game went on, we didn’t adjust as much as I would have liked,” Carroll said.

-Carroll said the Seahawks “kept thinking we were going to get it done’’ with the plan that they had.
+Carroll said the Seahawks “kept thinking we were going to get it done” with the plan that they had.

 Wilson noted that the Seahawks went to more of a quick-passing game in the second half to try to combat the Giants’ strategy.
-Seattle had a 29-to-6 dropback-to-run ratio in the second half and also went no-huddle often in the fourth quarter.
+Seattle had a 29-to-6 dropback-to-run ratio in the second half and went no-huddle often in the fourth quarter.

-But Carroll said Monday the Seahawks “needed to change the rhythm of it’’ more than they did.
+But Carroll said Monday the Seahawks “needed to change the rhythm of it” more than they did.

 Here are a few more notes from Carroll’s radio show:

-— Carroll said an MRI on safety Ryan Neal, who suffered a hip pointer in the game, did not reveal significant damage so he thinks there’s a chance Neal may not have to miss much time, if any.
+- Carroll said an MRI on safety Ryan Neal, who suffered a hip pointer in the game, did not reveal significant damage, so he thinks there’s a chance Neal may not have to miss much time, if any.

-— Carroll said bypassing a field goal from the 37-yard line in the first half was due to determining Jason Myers’ range during pregame warmups.
-“We had assessed it in pregame that we were out of the range to go for it,’’ Carroll said, other than if it was an end-of-half attempt. “… It was a 55-yarder with some unpredictability about the way the wind was going in that direction.’’
+- Carroll said bypassing a field-goal attempt from the 37-yard line in the first half was due to determining Jason Myers’ range during pregame warmups.
+“We had assessed it in pregame that we were out of the range to go for it,” Carroll said, other than if it was an end-of-half attempt. “ … It was a 55-yarder with some unpredictability about the way the wind was going in that direction.”

-— Carroll said Jamal Adams is playing at “85%’’ with a shoulder injury suffered against the Rams.
-“He’ll be a little bit better as the shoulder tightens up,’’ he said.
+- Carroll said Jamal Adams is playing at “85%” because of a shoulder injury suffered against the Rams.
+“He’ll be a little bit better as the shoulder tightens up,” he said.

-— The Giants’ two touchdowns came on consecutive drives in the third quarter of 80 and 48 yards, each heavily dominated by running plays.
+- The Giants’ two touchdowns came on consecutive drives in the third quarter of 80 and 48 yards, and both were heavily dominated by running plays.
 Carroll said “we had a span of about eight plays that wasn’t like any of the rest of the game. … The game was close that 4-5 plays like that gave them a chance to win the football game.
-It shouldn’t have been like that.’’
-Carroll said the Seahawks got caught out of position on the 60-yard run by Wayne Gallman that set up the first TD and then also had a defender who “missed a fit.’’
-Of the play in general, he said “guys made a mistake in judgment.’’
+It shouldn’t have been like that.”
+Carroll said the Seahawks got caught out of position on the 60-yard run by Wayne Gallman that set up the first TD and had a defender who “missed a fit.”
+Of the play in general, he said “guys made a mistake in judgment.”
 Carroll said Seattle was in man coverage on the touchdown pass to Alfred Morris with someone simply not making the adjustment to get Morris covered.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.